MLXIO

 Xiaomi is putting Mini LED where cheaper TVs usually cut corners

 The tension is simple.
 Mini LED is usually sold as a picture-quality upgrade.
-Lower-end TVs usually compete on size, app support, and headline resolution.
+Lower-end TVs usually compete on size, app support, and headline resolution, the same value territory targeted by a TCL C1 Google TV projector.
 Xiaomi is trying to combine those two lanes.

 The Xiaomi TV FX Mini LED will come in 43”, 55”, 65”, and 75” sizes.
 It uses a QD-Mini LED panel with 4K resolution at 3,840 x 2,160 px.
 Xiaomi also lists 93% DCI-P3 color coverage, HDR10+, HLG, and Filmmaker mode.